ga-curriculum/seb-pre-work-the-command-line-interface/README.md

 Now that we’ve created some files, let’s learn how to remove one.

-To delete a file, use the `rm` command, followed by the name of the file.
-For example:
+To delete a file, we use the `rm` command, followed by the name of the file.

 **💻 In your terminal, type: `rm style.css`**
 **Then press `Enter`**